netscaler/cloud-native-getting-started/azure/unified-ingress/README.md

 	vnet peering between VPX and AKS cluster network is required to provide inbound and outbound reachability for pods deployed inside AKS cluster.
 	Since we have VPX being deployed before AKS deployment, VPX will have different subnet than AKS cluster. hence vnet peering is a solution to access hotdrink apps from Citrix ADC VPX. otherwise you can have other deployment where Citrix ADC VPX can be deployed in the same resource group of AKS (starting with MC_) where vnet peering is not required.
-	**Note** When you deploy AKS cluster in one resource group then Azure creates another resource group strting with 'MC_' in which AKS workload is deployed. e.g. 'cpx-aks-cluster AKS cluster is created in CN-marketplace-cpx-deployment will create another resource group called MC_CN-marketplace-cpx-deployment_cpx-aks-cluster_southindia where actual k8s deployment takes place'
+	**Note** When you deploy AKS cluster in one resource group then Azure creates another resource group strting with ''MC_'' in which AKS workload is deployed. e.g. "cpx-aks-cluster AKS cluster is created in CN-marketplace-cpx-deployment will create another resource group called MC_CN-marketplace-cpx-deployment_cpx-aks-cluster_southindia where actual k8s deployment takes place".

 	* Goto Resource group - MC_CN-marketplace-cpx-deployment_cpx-aks-cluster_southindia -> aks-vnet-25189219 9virtual network) -> Click on Peering from left panel -> Click on Add